 We certainly provide services to bootstrapping entrepreneurs and I suppose it would be in my personal best interest to encourage more folks to start bootstrapping a startup.
 I don’t think for the most part it’s a reasoned decision.
 Successful entrepreneurs are certainly prudent in their approach to starting a new business, and disciplined in how they manage not only technology but also selling, employees, and risks.

-But individuals who are motivated by making a lot of money, in particular making a lot of money in a hurry, don’t seem to have the patience and self-discipline to prosper–certainly in a downturn/recession.
+Individuals who are motivated by making a lot of money, in particular making a lot of money in a hurry, don’t seem to have the patience and self-discipline to prosper–certainly in a downturn/recession.
 So I would only end up encouraging the underqualified by appealing to their greed or their desire for autonomy.

-Also the people who ask “should I be doing this” more than once or a twice a quarter (the “normal rate of doubts” amongst entrepreneurs in my experience) and look for reassurance in seminars and blog posts about why now is the best time to start a company should think very hard stepping onto the entrepreneurial roller coaster.
+Also the people who ask “should I be doing this” more than once or a twice a quarter (the “normal rate of doubts” among entrepreneurs in my experience) and look for reassurance in seminars and blog posts about why now is the best time to start a company should think very hard stepping onto the entrepreneurial roller coaster.
 I personally wouldn’t want be anywhere else, but then that’s just me.

 I don’t like to discourage entrepreneurs either.
 I am always energized by the opportunity to hear bootstrappers’ perspectives on their business and their markets.
 If you have time, please drop by a Bootstrappers Breakfast in December or January and learn some of the realities of bootstrapping firsthand from entrepreneurs who are doing it.